UNXD 130 CBL: Social Action

 UNXD 130 CBL: Social Action is a 1-credit course through Georgetown University’s Center for Social Justice Research, Teaching, and Service (CSJ) that offers students the opportunity to integrate their academic studies with community engagement experience in Washington, DC.
 Through reflection, UNXD 130 students link a course in which they are enrolled with community-based service and social justice work.

 The 1-credit course is a substantial commitment that requires concentrated effort and a willingness to analyze one’s self and important social justice issues.
 Throughout the semester, students discover how knowledge and action can support and advance one another in the promotion of social justice.

-- are a professor who wish to promote UNXD 130 through a course that you teach
+- are a professor wishing to promote UNXD 130 through a course that you teach;

 How to Enroll

-- Enrollment in UNXD 130 is contingent upon acceptance to the program through CSJ and approval by the professor of the course in conjunction with which a student applies
+- Enrollment in UNXD 130 is contingent upon acceptance to the program through CSJ.

-- UNXD 130 is open to second-semester first year through first-semester senior undergraduate students at Georgetown University
+- UNXD 130 is open to second-semester first-year students until the last semester of graduation

-- Applications for UNXD 130 are accepted on a rolling basis beginning the first day of classes and ending the last day of add/drop.
+- Applications for UNXD 130 are accepted on a rolling basis, ending the last day of add/drop.

-- A student may enroll in UNXD 130 for no more than 3 semesters.
+- A student may enroll in UNXD 130 up to three times.

 Requirements for community partnerships: